How to Format Fields in Bulk and Automatically to Ensure Data Consistency

 After you've seen the results in the CRM and you are satisfied with how the operation runs, you can save all of the configurations as a template, and set up automation so this formatting operation runs on a set schedule.

-If you have several templates you'd like to automatically run together, you can create a Recipe.
+If you have several templates you'd like to run together automatically, you can create a Recipe.
 Additionally, HubSpot users can integrate Insycle Recipes into HubSpot Workflows.

 By automating with a template, you'll ensure that your fields are consistently and automatically formatted on an ongoing basis.